ctkelley/NotebookSIAMFANL/README.md

 - [Getting Started](#Getting-Started): Things you need to do before anything works.

-- [How much Julia do you need to know?](#Julia-Prerequisites): You need to know something about Julia
+- [How much Julia do you need to know?](#Julia-Prerequisites): You need to know something about Julia.
+You do not need to be an expert.

 - [The Algorithms](#The-Algorithms): Pointers to the literature for theory